 Watt’s that?
 An introduction to key data

 We often describe eMTB motors with abstract performance specifications, but out on the trails these figures won’t necessarily reveal the true character or behaviour of the bike.
 Instead you should take these numbers as a rough guideline of what to expect from a motor.

 The power of eMTB motors is measured in watts.
 The average power – also known as nominal power – may not exceed an average of 250 W over a period of 30 minutes – that’s the law!
-All the motors in this group test meet this standard, but easily can double or even triple their peak values.
+All the motors in this group test meet this standard, but can easily double or even triple their peak values.

-The torque is given in Newton meters and tells us how strong the motor is.
-With up to 120 Nm torque, TQ’s motor is by far the most grunt in our group test.
+The torque is given in newton meters and tells us how strong the motor is.
+With up to 120 Nm torque, TQ’s motor has by far the most grunt in our group test.
 The motor is powered by either an internal or external battery, where the first type is usually integrated in the downtube and the second one is attached on top of it.
 How long the battery will last depends on a combination of its capacity and the “consumption” of the motor.
-We use Watt-hours (Wh) to describe the capacity of a battery.
+We use watt-hours (Wh) to describe the capacity of a battery.
 A fully charged 500 Wh battery will therefore last for 2 hours if the motor draws a constant power of 250 W during this period.

 All the motors in this group test meet this standard, but easily can double or even triple their peak values.

 Every eMTB motor offers several support levels.
 Manufacturers use a percent scale to define the support level.
 If a motor like the old Bosch (2015 – 2019) provides a support of 300% in the most powerful mode, it means that it triples the power the rider puts in at the pedals.
 Depending on the motor, the support level can range from 50% to over 400% (or even 500% in some cases).
 The more support levels a motor has, the more accurately it can be adapted to a specific riding scenario.
 This way you can increase the range by changing into Eco mode or conquer a steep hill riding in the most powerful support level.